Betweenmatt/TastyScript/Wiki/README.md

 # Order of Operations
 The Order of Operations, or what I like to call the OoO, works in a predictable and sensible way.
 The compiler parses scripts with a multi-pass system so functions *don't* have to be created before they're called or vise versa.
 The position of a function in a script *does* make a difference though, but only when there are multiple functions with the same name.

+***Note:*** this is slightly outdated, I will update the order of operations when I get the chance!

 * The main script is parsed from top to bottom
    1) All Functions are put into the stack
    2) All Overrides are put into the stack
    3) All imports are parsed from top to bottom, following the above two points
    4) All the pre-defined functions are put into the stack
    1) The Awake function(s) are executed in the order of first in the stack
-   2) The Start override is executed\
+   2) The Start override is executed
 * When a function is called from the stack it is parsed from top to bottom, on a line by line basis.
    1) All strings are found and a token is created
    2) All numbers are found and a token is created